Wasaga Beach

 Wasaga Beach (or simply Wasaga) is a town in Simcoe County, Ontario, Canada.
 Situated along the longest freshwater beach in the world, it is a popular summer tourist destination.
 It is located along the southern end of Georgian Bay, approximately 150 km north of Toronto and about 40 km northwest of Barrie.
 To the west, Collingwood and The Blue Mountains also attract visitors much of the year.
 The town is situated along a very long sandy beach on Nottawasaga Bay in Georgian Bay and the winding Nottawasaga River.
-The beaches are part of the Wasaga Beach Provincial Park; the park area totals 168 hectares (415 acres).
+The beaches are part of Wasaga Beach Provincial Park; the park area totals 168 hectares (415 acres).
 Wasaga Beach has a year-round population of 24,862 as of 2021, but during the summer months the population increases with many seasonal residents.

 The economy has struggled for some years, particularly since a major fire in late November 2007 destroyed many of the stores.
 It depends on tourists in an area where the primary shopping season is three to four months per year.
 In March 2017, the town passed its Downtown Development Master Plan, a 20-year strategy for significant redevelopment of the tourist area and adding a downtown to the business area.
 The goal is to improve tourism, diversify the economy, and get beyond its "party town" image.